AI

 4. Messaging Platforms: Set up now; Telegram

-4. Fill in Hermes’ prompts with the requested info.
+• Fill in Hermes’ prompts with the info from our bot generated above.

 Model Provider